jenniferkunene/jenniferkunene/README.md

 - 💬 Ask me about ...anything
 - 📫 How to reach me: ...jenniferkunene3@gmail.com
 - 😄 Pronouns: ...she\her
-- ⚡ Fun fact: ...I am from Africa.
+- ⚡ Fun fact: ...I am from the southern part of Africa.
 -->